mpcox/203.328/README.md

 ## Installing Velvet

-You will be using computers running macOS in this lab.
-I have already compiled the two programs you need (i.e., ```velveth``` and ```velvetg```) and you can simply download them [here](code/macOS_10.15_binaries.zip).
+You will be using cloud computing in this lab.
+I have already compiled the two programs you need there (i.e., ```velveth``` and ```velvetg```), although you can also download the macOS versions for the lab computers [here](code/macOS_10.15_binaries.zip).

-If you want to learn how to compile these programs from the original source code, or if you want to run Velvet on your own non-macOS computer, [look at the instructions here](docs/compilation.html).
+If you want to learn how to compile these programs from the original source code, or if you want to run Velvet on your own computer, [look at the instructions here](docs/compilation.html).
 Compiling programs isn't as hard as it first seems, and it is a very useful skill to know.

 ---